 - ACTION: Follow the instructions to identify your preferred courses, and their alternatives, and to rank them in order of priority.

 Please note the following:

-- NEW: You cannot list any course twice – if you list a course as a primary course, it cannot be listed as an alternative choice for any other primary course choice nor can it be listed again as a lower priority primary course;
+- You cannot list any course twice – if you list a course as a primary course, it cannot be listed as an alternative choice for any other primary course choice nor can it be listed again as a lower priority primary course;

 - Your alternative choice will be assigned to you if your primary choice is full, but you will be placed on the wait list for your primary choice;

 - The course lottery cannot assign you to, or place you on a wait list for, a class that has a time conflict with a higher-ranked course to which you were admitted;